alankalb/herokuish-usd/README.md

 # herokuish-usd
-Dockerfile for building USD with herokuish
+Dockerfile for building Pixar USD with gliderlabs/herokuish